 In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union

 One of the nation's oldest and most prestigious regional newspapers, The Chicago Tribune, could soon have a unionized staff.
-Wednesday morning, journalists from its newsroom informed management they are preparing to organize and they have collected signatures from dozens of colleagues.
+On Wednesday morning, journalists from its newsroom informed management that they are preparing to organize and that they have collected signatures from dozens of colleagues.

-This is a historic move at a paper that had for decades taken a hardline stance against unions.
+This is a historic move at a paper that, for decades, had taken a hard-line stance against unions.

-The move will likely not go over well with its current corporate owner Tronc.
-Two months ago, the newspaper publishing company struck a deal to sell another venerable daily the Los Angeles Times, weeks after the paper's journalists succeeded in unionizing its newsroom.
+The move will likely not go over well with corporate owner Tronc.
+Two months ago, the newspaper publishing company struck a deal to sell another venerable daily, the Los Angeles Times, weeks after the paper's journalists succeeded in unionizing its newsroom.

 Journalists at the Tribune say the move will help them secure better pay and ensure they can fulfill the paper's mission.

-"For a long time we didn't think we needed it," said Charlie J. Johnson, a Tribune homepage editor who has been helping to lead the union drive.
+"For a long time, we didn't think we needed it," said Charlie J. Johnson, a Tribune home page editor who has been helping to lead the union drive.
 "The pay and the prestige was more than people working in union shops.
 That's no longer the case.
 And it hasn't been in a while."

 Tronc spokeswoman Marisa Kollias did not initially have a comment to NPR's query about the union drive in Chicago.

 The effort flies in the face of the paper's anti-union traditions.
-In his definitive treatment of the Tribune's legendary publisher Robert McCormick, biographer Richard Norton Smith wrote of his distrust and aversion to unions.
-That antipathy has lived on, a century later, in the paper's typically labor-skeptic line on its editorial page, and in the clear wishes of the Tribune Company's successor, Tronc.
+In his definitive treatment of legendary Tribune publisher Robert McCormick, biographer Richard Norton Smith wrote of his distrust and aversion to unions.
+That antipathy has lived on, a century later, in the paper's typically labor-skeptic line on its editorial page and in the clear wishes of the Tribune Company's publishing successor, Tronc.

-Journalists cited a basket of concerns: fears of job security after two rounds of layoffs in the past six months; irregular and scant raises; rising health care costs and a desire for more generous family leave conditions.
+Journalists cited a basket of concerns: fears of job security after two rounds of layoffs in the past six months; irregular and scant raises; rising health care costs; and a desire for more generous family leave conditions.

-However they also cited concerns about Tronc's commitment to the newsroom's mission, including concerns over journalistic independence, resources to staff the paper adequately, and the executives' own practice of assigning generous compensation for themselves.
+They also cited concerns about Tronc's commitment to the newsroom's mission, including concerns about journalistic independence, resources to staff the paper adequately, and the executives' own practice of assigning generous compensation for themselves.

-"They have looted the company and the Tronc executives have paid themselves outsized salaries," Johnson said.
+"They have looted the company, and the Tronc executives have paid themselves outsized salaries," Johnson said.
 "The motivation [for unionizing] was the idea that the newsroom would finally have a voice and say in how things operated.
 We wanted a microphone to speak to management and the public about how this place should operate."

 At the LA Times several months ago, when the union effort gained steam, Tronc announced it would give raises to many of its journalists.
 The company also circulated memos arguing against the adoption of the Newspaper Guild.
-The Los Angeles newsroom voted in early January and the tally took place on Jan.
-19. The margin was overwhelming.
+The Los Angeles newsroom voted in early January, and the tally took place on Jan.
+19. The margin in favor was overwhelming.

 Tronc's controlling owner, Michael Ferro, receives $5 million a year as a consulting fee, a payment that created shock waves in his company's newsrooms when it surfaced in publicly available disclosure forms.
 That fee remains even though he stepped down as board chairman last month after two women with whom he came into contact professionally accused him of sexual harassment.